 PAGES to PDF - Convert PDF online

-1. Click "Choose Files" button to select multiple files on your computer.
-You can also click the dropdown button to choose online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.

 2. Choose target format.
-You can convert all kinds of documents and images to PDF file or convert PDF file to DOC, DOCX, XLS, XLSX, PPT, PPTX, XML, CSV, ODT, ODS, ODP, HTML, TXT, RTF, SWF, PNG, JPG, TIFF, BMP, PCX, PNM and PSD.
+You can convert all kinds of documents and images to PDF files or convert PDF files to DOC, DOCX, XLS, XLSX, PPT, PPTX, XML, CSV, ODT, ODS, ODP, HTML, TXT, RTF, SWF, PNG, JPG, TIFF, BMP, PCX, PNM and PSD.

-3. Click "Convert Now!" button to start batch conversion.
+3. Click the "Convert Now!" button to start batch conversion.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to online storage services such as Google Drive or Dropbox.
+Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.